sampath-lab-ucla/Iris-docs/irisstructure/README.md

 extensibility.
 I took an object-oriented approach to designing the core mechanism and leveraged MATLAB's vectorized language in an attempt to simplify and encapsulate data in as few classes as possible.
-Over the years, the Iris UI has changed, moving first from traditional java based figures to the newer web-based figures, but the core of the application mostly remained the same.
+Over the years, the Iris UI has changed, moving first from traditional java based figures to the newer
+web-based figures, with minimal updates to the application core structure.

 ## [Data Core](data-core.md)
-The Iris data core is comprised of a Datum class and its Handler.
+The Iris data core comprises a Datum class and its Handler.

 ## [User Interface](user-interface.md)
 The Iris user-interface is a collection of *figure* windows each served from a menu servicing class, which handles thier creation and desctruction from the main application.
-The UI is served through the [primary view](../basicusage/README.md) and the [preferences](../prefs/README.md) window, though the user may find that navigating larger datasets is easier through the [Data Overview](../basicusage/navigation.md).
+The UI is presented through the [primary view](../basicusage/README.md) and the [preferences](../prefs/README.md) window, though the user may find that navigating larger datasets is easier through the [Data Overview](../basicusage/navigation.md).